stormqloud/kazoo-tgbbok/provisioning.md

 * Buy support from 2600hz.com (good idea ;-)

-* Research old unreliable provisioning yourself and send me (stormqloud.ca) the instructions!
+* Research and rewrite the old unreliable provisioning yourself and send me (stormqloud.ca) the instructions ;-)

 # Open Source Provisioning (provisioner-v5)
 * The old open source code is now know as provisioner-v5 in the source tree.